 Malicious parties: The number of malicious parties is strictly less than 50% of the total number of nodes.

 DKG's biasability in signatures: Pedersen's DKG is known to exhibit a weakness in the biasability in the distribution of the distributed private key.
-However, the same authors (Gennaro et al.) that proved the latter also proved this bias is not relevant in the setting of using the DKG to perform digital signatures, which offers other strong properties - paper.
+However, the same authors (Gennaro et al.) that proved the latter also proved this bias is not relevant in the setting of using the DKG to perform digital signatures, which offers other strong properties - paper (opens new window).
 In particular, the paper mentions discrete log based systems.
 However, it is not yet strictly proven that systems using computational Diffie–Hellman assumptions as required for threshold BLS signatures are secure in the model of Gennaro.
 However, it is believed that this assumptions holds in this context as well and is being worked on.
-Note that using threshold BLS signatures as a source of randomness is formally proven secure in this paper from Galindo et al.
+Note that using threshold BLS signatures as a source of randomness is formally proven secure in this paper (opens new window) from Galindo et al.